rojounooo/Security-Scripts/README.md

 - `beginner/` - Foundational scripts for learning basic security concepts.
 - `intermediate/` - Scripts that involve automation, scanning, and log analysis.
 - `advanced/` - Projects that simulate real-world scenarios like intrusion detection or C2 frameworks.
-- `shared_assets/` - Wordlists and shared data used by multiple scripts.

 ---